mui/material-ui/docs/data/base/components/checkbox/checkbox.md

 ### Basic example

-{{"demo": "UseSwitchesBasic.js"}}
+{{"demo": "UseCheckboxesBasic.js"}}

 ### Customized look and feel

-{{"demo": "UseSwitchesCustom.js"}}
+{{"demo": "UseCheckboxesCustom.js"}}

 ## Accessibility

-To make the Switch component accessible, you should ensure that the corresponding labels reflect the Switch's current state.
+To make the Checkbox component accessible, you should ensure that the corresponding labels reflect the Checkbox's current state.